First Time Fathers-To-Be

 Kevin P …

-‘As far as I’m concerned ALL of birth information is targeted to women and not us.
+‘As far as I’m concerned ALL of the birth information is targeted to women and not us.
 Everyone seems to expect us to just know how to help when our wife is in excruciating pain.
 There’s hope out there in the form of The Pink Kit Package.
-Guys this is a resource that teaches us how to coach her thru the pain’.
+Guys this is a resource that teaches us how to coach her through the pain’.

-As a first time father-to-be you can feel confident about your up coming birth.
+As a first-time father-to-be, you can feel confident about your upcoming birth.

-Skills are important for first time dads-to-be because …
+Skills are important for first-time dads-to-be because

 - Men like to fix things … you can learn how to recognize when childbirth pain is getting the better of your partner AND help!

-- First time dads-to-be want to feel proud of their ability to help their partner cope with birth pain.
+- First-time dads-to-be want to feel proud of their ability to help their partner cope with birth pain.
 You will because you became a skilled birth coach.

-- YOUR partner wants you to help her particularly if she’s a first time mom-to-be … you’ve got to or she’ll be pissed off and disappointed!
+- YOUR partner wants you to help her particularly if she’s a first-time mom-to-be … you’ve got to or she’ll be pissed off and disappointed!